Ivett Tóth

-Ivett Tóth (born 20 December 1998) is a retired Hungarian figure skater.
+Ivett Tóth (born 20 December 1998) is a Hungarian retired figure skater.
 She is the 2014 CS Ice Challenge bronze medalist, a two-time Santa Claus Cup champion (2014, 2016), the 2018 Christmas Cup champion, the 2019 Volvo Open Cup champion, and a five-time Hungarian national (2014–2017, 2019).
 She has competed in the final segment at eight ISU Championships and placed 23rd at the 2018 Winter Olympics.

 Personal life

 Ivett Tóth was born on 20 December 1998 in Budapest, Hungary.
 She attended Babits Mihály Gimnázium in Újpest.

 Career

 Early years

 Ivett Tóth's father first brought her to an ice rink in 2004.
 In 2009, she fractured her ankle and underwent surgery.
 She competed internationally on the advanced novice level for two seasons beginning in 2010–2011.

 2012–2013 season

 Tóth debuted on the ISU Junior Grand Prix (JGP) series and won the Hungarian national junior title.
 Selected to represent Hungary at the 2013 World Junior Championships, she qualified for the free skate and finished 21st overall in Milan, Italy.